HuaMick/20250526_Reejig/docs/tasks-prd-onet-data-pipeline.md

     - [x] 4.3 Create function get_occupation_and_skills for getting and structuring the data that needs to be passed to 4.2 (generating the prompt for the llm).
     - [x] 4.4 Update the @Schema @mysql_init_tables and @mysql_load_tables to initialize tables in the database to store the LLM responses.
     - [x] 4.5 Create function mysql_load_llm_skill_proficiencies to load LLM assessment results into the database.
+      - **IMPLEMENTATION NOTE:** This should store the full LLM response JSON in the `LlmSkillAssessments` table while extracting the specific proficiency levels (from `llm_assigned_proficiency_level` field) to update the corresponding records in the `Occupation_Skills` table for the 'LV' scale.
     - [x] 4.6 Create integration tests for the LLM skill proficiency assessment pipeline.
     - [x] 4.7 Align documentation with the implemented LLM response schema.
     - [x] 4.8 Create node `llm_skill_proficiency_request.py` to orchestrate the pipeline for a single occupation.